 The sibling exemption / sibling exception allows seniors to transfer their primary home to a brother or sister without jeopardizing their Medicaid eligibility.
 Medicaid has a look back rule in which Medicaid reviews all asset transfers within a specified period immediately preceding one’s Medicaid application for long-term care.
 This is done to ensure no assets were gifted or sold under fair market value.
-The look back period is 60-months, with the exception of California, which has a 30-month “look back”, and New York, which is implementing a 30-month look back rule for Medicaid long-term home and community based services.
-If a “disqualifying transfer” was made during the look back period, a period of Medicaid ineligibility will be determined.
+The look back period is 60-months with two exceptions.
+California has a 30-month “look back”, and New York is implementing a 30-month look back rule no earlier than March 31, 2024 for Medicaid long-term home and community based services.
+If a “disqualifying transfer” was made during the look back period, a penalty period of Medicaid ineligibility will be established.
 Transferring one’s home, with very few exceptions, such as the sibling exemption, is a violation of Medicaid’s look back rule.

 How Does the Sibling Exemption Work?

 To qualify for the sibling exception, the sibling must have an equity interest in the home.
 This means the sibling is part owner of the home, with the siblings sharing ownership.
 In general, proof of equity interest might include a deed (a legal document) indicating ownership, cancelled checks / money orders showing payments for mortgage and / or utilities and / or taxes, or proof of payments for home upkeep / improvements.
 Based on the state in which one resides, proof of equity interest may vary.
 For instance, in New York, equity interest is defined by the ability to receive a portion of the proceeds if the home were to be sold.
 Evidence of this is the individual’s name on the property title.